atifamin/eej/readme.txt

 To run project
-just run comment npm start on terminal.
+just run command "npm start" on terminal.